tylercollier/openresync/README.md

 * Are you using MLS Grid as a source?
 See [docs/mlsgrid.md](docs/mlsgrid.md) in this repo.

 There is an internal configuration file that you should be aware of, which is described in the "How does it work?" section.

-### .env

-It's recommended to put secrets in a `.env` file.
-These will be read automatically using the `dotenv` library and available for your config file in `process.env` values.

-There's no `example.env` type of file because there are no standard fields you should configure.
-For example, in a project that uses the Austin Board of Realtors sample dataset, you might use environment variables like ABOR_CLIENT_ID and ABOR_CLIENT_SECRET to store your Oauth credentials, and then you could reference them with e.g. `process.env.ABOR_CLIENT_ID` in your `config/config.js` file.
-There's no particular recommendation other than you keep your secrets out of the git repository.

 ## How does it work?